Exhibit / May 2, 2018

 The signs that herald the return of Jesus to Earth include lots of wars and drugs and plagues, obviously, but also “Red China’s ability to field an army of 200 million soldiers,” “The revival of the dark occultic practices of ancient Babylon,” and “The decline of the family unit,” the last item illustrated by a panel showing young folks entering an “Alternatives to Marriage Course.”
 As often happens in propaganda of this sort, the bad things and the fallen world upon which they cleave look like a wild ride, while Heaven appears to be a carefully trimmed state park where wide-eyed, self-congratulatory teen cultists in bell-bottoms stare at Jesus all day.
 The rapture vortex, on the other hand, looks awesomely psychedelic—sort of like a more laid back “stargate” sequence from 2001: A Space Odyssey.
 All in all, if you’re a fit young white person, your chances are good.
 No one else stands a chance.

-Evangelical and fundamentalist Christianity surged in the 1970s as an ideological pacifier for Nixon’s trembling and silent majority, the authoritarian flip side to the counterculture and the anti-war youth movement.
+Evangelical and fundamentalist Christianity surged in the 1970s as an ideological pacifier for Nixon’s trembling and silent majority, the authoritarian flip side to the youth counterculture and the anti-war and civil rights movements.
 The same year he published The Late, Great Planet Earth, Hal Lindsey started his first ministry, the JC Light and Power House, at an old fraternity house at UCLA, where he “offered hippies and druggies a place to crash” and charged them a “small fee” to take his classes on the “geopolitical apocalypse” foretold in the Bible.
 Hartley’s adaptation is a clear attempt to scare the younger kids away from the tokens and attitudes embraced by their older hippie siblings.
 That Evangelicalism remains the largest religious denomination in America is a pathological miracle in itself.